nikhilvsupekar/nikhilvsupekar.github.io/docs/_posts/2020-12-13-marl-trains.markdown

 ## **Models**

 We implemented the above mentioned approaches on our problem.
 Specifically, we focused on two IQL approaches and two MARL approaches based on decentralized execution.
-In this section, we briefly describe some of the algorithms we
+In this section, we briefly describe the algorithms.
+The reader is encouraged to read the corresponding papers for a greater depth.

 ### Dueling Double Deep Q-Network